 IFS Print Agents¶

 The IFS Print Agent is a stand-alone server component responsible for printing formatted business documents (operational reports) created using Report Designer layouts.
-To fully understand the nature of the Print Agent it's highly recommended to first familiarize your self with the Report Formatter.
+To fully understand the nature of the Print Agent it is highly recommended to first familiarize oneself with the Report Formatter.

 The IFS Print Agent is responsible for printing the pre-formatted PDF documents that are created and stored in the database by the Report Formatter.
 It is a standalone piece of software which runs on a local server close to the printer.
 When a report is printed to a logical printer using a Report Designer layout, the Report Formatter picks up the job and formats the report given the layout and configured locale.
 The result of the formatting step is a PDF document that is stored in the database.
 The Print Agent polls the print queue for PDF's to be printed at a configurable interval and when a formatted report is found it's transferred over the network.
 Then it will be printed on the local area network by the Print Agent to the printer defined in the configuration logical to physical printer mapping.

-To minimize the network load, especially when the printers are located on a site connected to the corporate server network through a wide area network (WAN), it's important the Print Agent is located/installed close to the printer (i.e. on the same LAN).
+To minimize the network load, especially when the printers are located on a site connected to the corporate server network through a wide area network (WAN), it is important the Print Agent is located/installed close to the printer (i.e. on the same LAN).
 The Print Agent should ideally not be connected to the printers through a WAN.
-It's perfectly ok to have a WAN connection between the central servers (database and application server) and the Print Agent, but the printers and the Print Agent should reside on the same LAN.
+A WAN connection between the central servers (database and application server) and the Print Agent can be used, but the printers and the Print Agent should reside on the same LAN.

 IFS Print Agent can also be used to print Report Designer reports on Windows printers even if the central application server is running on Linux or Unix.

 Internally in the Print Agent, the actual spooling of the print jobs is done with a 3rd Party library.